 The Alex Awards are given to ten books written for adults that have special appeal to young adults, ages 12 through 18.

+The purpose of the Alex Awards is to identify those adult titles that have the most interest and appeal to teens (ages 12 - 18).
 The Alex Awards were first given annually beginning in 1998.
-The titles were selected by the YALSA Adult Books for Young Adults Task Force from the previous year's publishing and were part of the Adult Books for Young Adults Project, which explored the role of adult books in the reading lives of teenagers and was funded by the Margaret Alexander Edwards Trust.
+The titles were selected by the YALSA Adult Books for Young Adults Task Force from the previous year's publishing and were part of the Adult Books for Young Adults Project, which explored the role of adult books in the reading lives of teens and was funded by the Margaret Alexander Edwards Trust.
 Edwards was a young adult specialist for many years at the Enoch Pratt Library in Baltimore.
-Her work is described in her book Fair Garden and the Swarm of Beasts, and over the years she has served as an inspiration to librarians who serve young adults.
+Her work is described in her book Fair Garden and the Swarm of Beasts, and over the years she has served as an inspiration to library staff who serve young adults.
 With the approval of the Trust, the task force appointed to develop and implement the project named the awards the Alex Awards after Edwards, who was called "Alex" by her friends.

 In 2002, the Alex Awards were approved as an official ALA award, and the Task Force was superseded by the Alex Awards Committee.
 In 2010, it was decided that an annual vetted list of nominations would be published along with the ten award winners.